-REGISTRATION.-All students must register for the first term on or before Saturday, June 18; for the second term on or before July 23.
+REGISTRATION.-All students must register for the first term on or before Wednesday, June 21; for the second term on or before July 26.
 Each term of the summer session meets the State requirement of thirty days of recitation.
 Perfect attendance is necessary to obtain full credit.
 Registration may be made by mail.
-Those wishing to avail themselves of this privilege will write for the necessary blanks, fill out and return with the registration fee of five dollars.
+Those wishing to avail themselves of this privilege will write for the necessary blanks, fill out and return them with the registration fee of five dollars.